VitorHugoAguiar/ProBot/ProBot_Server/Readme.md

 	apt-get install mosquitto

-After the mosquitto instalion, is necessary to change the mosquitto.conf file.
-For that, type:
+After the mosquitto installation, is necessary to change the mosquitto.conf file with:

 	nano /etc/mosquitto/mosquitto.conf